 Area housing type and style is quite diverse with homes built from the early 1900's to the present.
 Construction quality ranges from grade 5 through 13.
-Desirability of this area is due to various lake and territorial views, Lake Washington waterfront, and an excellent location to all major amenities.
+Desirability of this area is very high with commanding lake and territorial views, Lake Washington waterfront, and an excellent location to all major amenities.
 Demand is high for newer, higher quality housing.
 This has resulted in significant new construction, remodeling, home demolition and land segregation.